Echocardiography locator

 Withdrawal of Antiepileptic Drugs: As with most AEDs, FINTEPLA should generally be withdrawn gradually because of the risk of increased seizure frequency and status epilepticus.
 If withdrawal is needed because of a serious adverse reaction, rapid discontinuation can be considered.

 Increase in Blood Pressure: FINTEPLA can cause an increase in blood pressure.
-Rare cases of significant elevation in blood pressure, including hypertensive crisis, has been reported in adult patients treated with fenfluramine, including patients without a history of hypertension.
+Rare cases of significant elevation in blood pressure, including hypertensive crisis, have been reported in adult patients treated with fenfluramine, including patients without a history of hypertension.
 In clinical trials for DS and LGS of up to 3 years in duration, no pediatric or adult patient receiving FINTEPLA developed hypertensive crisis.
 Monitor blood pressure in patients treated with FINTEPLA.

 Glaucoma: Fenfluramine can cause mydriasis and can precipitate angle closure glaucoma.
 Consider discontinuing treatment with FINTEPLA in patients with acute decreases in visual acuity or ocular pain.